Sauk County Court Records

 Sauk County Civil Court Records

-All civil litigation filed in Sauk County — including contract disputes, personal injury claims, foreclosures, evictions, and declaratory judgments — falls under the jurisdiction of the Sauk County Circuit Court.
-The county’s municipal courts (in Reedsburg, Spring Green, and Prairie du Sac) handle only municipal ordinance violations and do not adjudicate civil lawsuits.
+All civil litigation filed in Sauk County — contract disputes, personal injury claims, foreclosures, evictions, and declaratory judgments — falls under the jurisdiction of the circuit court.
+The county's three municipal courts handle only local ordinance violations and do not adjudicate civil lawsuits.

 Where to Find Civil Records

-Civil case details are searchable online at no cost through WCCA.
-To obtain copies of filed documents, contact the Clerk of Courts at (608) 355-3287 or visit the office at 510 Broadway Street, Baraboo.
-When requesting civil records by phone or mail, have the case number ready.
-If you do not have a case number, the office charges a $5.00 search fee per name to locate the relevant file.
+Civil case details are searchable at no cost through WCCA.
+For copies of filed documents, contact the Clerk of Courts at (608) 355-3287 or visit 510 Broadway Street in Baraboo.
+When requesting records by phone or mail, have your case number ready.
+If you don't have one, a $5.00 search fee per name applies.

 Filing Fees for Civil Actions